 I started by not editing and writing down a list of all the songs I loved, not necessarily songs I love to sing, just songs I love and turn to when I need to hear something really fulfilling spiritually.
 It was massive.
 From there I looked for patterns.
 I could have done a full album of folk songs and I could have done a full album of Irish material…It was feasible to say I was going to do completely different albums from this list and then I thought about which one of these songs did I literally double over from when I first heard them.
 That ended up being the playlist.

-During our interview Champlin really focused on how these songs make her literally double over from emotion.
+During our interview, Champlin really focused on how these songs make her double over from emotion.
 She focused largely on how these songs were cathartic for her.
 These songs were friends from years past, which is where the title for the album came from.

 The album is called Old Friends because I feel like every track I heard for the first time at a moment in my life where I needed to hear that song.
 I would play that song over and over again and it helped me heal or heightened my awareness to something I needed to pay attention too.

-This was turning out not to be the conventional Broadway veteran’s solo album.
 A few years before embarking on this effort, Champlin had shopped around making an album to different labels that specialize in recording Broadway performers.
 They all told her it would cost her upwards of $30,000.
-This would also come with the control of producers picking and arranging songs themselves, stripping Champlin of her own artistic prowess, which lead to another inspiration in making this album unconventionally.
+This would also come with the control of producers picking and arranging songs themselves, stripping Champlin of her own artistic prowess, which leads to another inspiration in making this album unconventionally.

 The best thing about self-producing is the vocals I use on my album are my true voice.
 When you are in the musical theater and you are someone who looks like me, you are constantly bending yourself, bending your voice to fit the job they’ve given you.
 In my case the job was always really loud, brassy, and belty.
 This is not where I live naturally.
 It was my chance to relieve my self of that burden.
 It was my chance to put out into the world that this is me.
 You can dig it or not dig it, that’s fine.

 There was a lot to lose, but a lot to gain with this album for Champlin.
-She is a celebrated performer on both broadway and television, then and now.
+She is a celebrated performer on Broadway and television.
 This album was her first step into her own.
 As it turns out, the album went on to win numerous awards and was even named one of the top 10 vocal albums of 2009, but what exactly did Champlin gain from this album both personally and professionally?

 Personally, the act of producing it and creating it with 100% creative control was incredibly empowering and terrifying.
 As an actor you do feel very powerless…you are at the whim of the agent who submits you for a project and then at the audition you are at the whim of the casting director who will cast you or not…it’s very easy as an actor to feel like a puppet in your own life.
 It’s easy to forget what your own instincts are and what your own preferences are…I reawakened my own decision making process and it was incredibly empowering…It made me realize that my opinion is valid.
 It may not be the opinion we end up going with, but just voicing it is very important.
 I feel more in the process of my own career.

-There are so many faucets and nooks and crannies in this album.
-I can’t begin to discuss how real and raw the emotion and vocals are performed.
-That’s another article coming later.
-What I love most about this album though is that it listen’s like a spiritual.
+There are many nooks and crannies in this album.
+What I love most about this album is that it listens like a spiritual.
 Champlin is able to touch emotions in the ways of a higher power bringing boundless emotion.

 I think one of the reasons why this album is successful is because the impetus to do it and the intention behind all of it was…pure, authentic.
 I had no expectations and I didn’t think I was going to sell any of them.
 It was an experiment on a dare.
 I didn’t have anything to lose by doing it authentically.
 That is the key to anything.
 If any of your readers are thinking about creating anything to put out into the world, I would only say don’t think about the commercial success of it.
 Don’t design it to be successful.
 Design it to be authentic.

-Old Friends has made it’s way onto my permanent playlist.
+Old Friends has made its way onto my permanent playlist.
 It has surpassed all Vinyl Culture’s expectations and more.
 It deserves a pressing.
-Champlin’s vocals are higher power that rip open your emotions to their highest and lowest, leaving you with nothing but love and acceptance.
+Champlin’s vocals are a higher power that rips open your emotions to their highest and lowest.
 She provides hope in the darkest times and the brightest light in the dark.

 This album’s story also proves that being authentic and sincere prevails in the end.
 If we fabricate who we are our legacy becomes tainted.
 I’ve learned that through the journey of this album.